Bikashrai Debbarma

 Bikashrai Debbarma (born 22 May 1960) is an Indian poet, author and composer from the state of Tripura.
 The majority of his writings in Kokborok are based in the lived realities of the people in Tripura in north-east India.
 His 2021 poetry Tutankhamun ni Pyramid won the Doulat Ahmed Award for best publication in the year 2022.

 Debbarma and playwright Nanda Kumar Debbarma recently compiled Chirik Morok, an anthology of Kokborok poetry.
 He is also the president Kokborok Sahitya Sabha (KBSS) and of the confederation RSKC (Roman Script for Kokborok Choba).
 In 2023, he was nominated as member of the General Council (2023–2027) of the Sahitya Akademi.

 Works

-Know mostly for his poetry, Bikashrai Debbarma is considered among the widely known 'Kokborok Modernist'.
+Known mostly for his poetry, Bikashrai Debbarma is considered among the widely known 'Kokborok Modernist'.

 Language advocacy

 As president of the Roman Script for Kokborok Choba (RSKC), Debbarma has been active in advocating for the upliftment of Kokborok language.
 RSKC led by veteran Kokborok literary activists have demanded Roman Script to included as official script for Kokborok.